What Do We Find Beautiful?

 - What exactly is beauty?

 - Is there something in music that needs to happen in order for you to find a song “beautiful”?
-What?
-Why?
+What might that be and why?

 - Is there a quality to this piece of music you find beautiful and which you recognize as happening in other places as well?
 So, for example, you say that this song makes you cry.
-Does every time you cry mean that you are experiencing beauty?
+Does that mean that every time you cry, you are experiencing beauty?
 Why or why not?
 (There are many different variations to this question.)

 - How did you recognize the beauty of this song?
 Was it a feeling?
 A sensation?
 A thought?
 What was the process you went through to get to the belief that this song is “beautiful”?

 - Why do you think other people might not see this song as beautiful?

 - Is the song beautiful in itself, or does it depend wholly on the listener?
 If no one ever heard Beethoven’s 5th symphony, for example, might it still be beautiful?

 - What is the difference between subjectivity and objectivity?
 Can there be an objective beauty or is beauty always in the eye of the beholder?

 After the groups have reported to the class, ask the whole class for volunteers to play a song they consider beautiful.
 Before they play it, ask them why they think it is beautiful.
 Continue this process and discussion until there are about twenty minutes left of class time.
 Then turn to the “ugly” songs and again ask the whole class if anyone wants to play their “ugly song.”
 Repeat the format used for the beautiful songs by asking the students why they think various songs are ugly (before they play them) and then open it up for discussion after they are played.
 Generally the class will explore the relationship between beauty and ugliness, and examine such topics as the connection between sadness and beauty, violence and ugliness, the song’s music and its lyrics, etc.